Keuchel’s rare 2-run single helps Braves top White Sox 11-5

 Ozzie Albies singled and scored from first on Dansby Swanson’s double to left field to open the first.
 Albies slid under the tag of catcher Welington Castillo.

-Chicago scored three runs in the seventh off right-hander Chris Martin.
-Two errors led to two unearned runs.
-Martin’s throwing error on Yoán Moncada’s grounder and Joyce’s missed attempt to catch Adam Engel’s liner extended the inning.
-Engel advanced to third.
+Chicago scored three runs in the seventh off right-hander Chris Martin to cut Atlanta’s lead to 7-5.
+The Braves answered with three runs in the bottom of the inning.

+“We got it close and they just continued to attack,” said White Sox manager Rick Renteria.
+“They’re a good offensive club.”

-Atlanta enjoyed the early offensive surge despite resting Ronald Acuña Jr. in an attempt to end his slump.
+Atlanta rested Ronald Acuña Jr. in an attempt to end his slump.
 Acuña drove in a run with a bases-loaded, pinch-hit fly ball to left field in the seventh.

+White Sox: A welt immediately formed on José Abreu’s left arm after he was hit by a pitch from Keuchel in the fourth.
+Abreu, who also was hit by a pitch in his side in the third, remained in the game.

+Braves: 1B Freddie Freeman, left the game in the sixth after he was hit by a pitch in his left foot in the second.

 Acuña’s batting average has dropped from .299 to .286 in 15 games since his last multi-hit game on Aug.
 13. He was tied with Seattle’s Domingo Santana for the major league lead with 159 strikeouts.